iwnnay/text-story-game-engine/README.md

     const currentMove = game.situation.describe();

+## Interact
+The game engine then takes human speech like commands to tell the game what to do next.
+The game engine recieves that string like this:

+    game.processCommand('Open the door')

 # What it can do
 At the moment... it can display some text.
 Yes, that's it.
 For now.